gitlabhq/gitlabhq/doc/user/project/repository/repository_mirroring.md

 ![Repository mirroring pull settings screen - lower part](img/repository_mirroring_pull_settings_lower.png)

 Because GitLab is now set to pull changes from the upstream repository, you should not push commits directly to the repository on GitLab.
-Instead, any commits should be pushed to the upstream repository.
+Instead, any commits should be pushed to the remote repository.
-Changes pushed to the upstream repository will be pulled into the GitLab repository, either:
+Changes pushed to the remote repository will be pulled into the GitLab repository, either:

 - Automatically within a certain period of time.
 - When a [forced update](#forcing-an-update) is initiated.